Updated based on discussion on Hacker News

 that is linked into the executable or library, which provides it a Linux-like virtual environment including a virtual filesystem.
 Cygwin also ships with a shell and package manager for lots of Linux software built with Cygwin, giving you a Linux feel on native Windows.
 It’s not fully compatible though, as there are many mismatches between Windows and Linux OS APIs.

-Also, the same point about path incompatibility can apply to Cygwin programs.
+Also, the same point with VMs about path incompatibility can apply to Cygwin programs.

 So on Windows, I prefer native builds from official sources or Scoop, falling back to Cygwin for any unsupported utilities.